rbiedrawa/spring-hexagonal-architecture-poc/Readme.md

 # Hexagonal Architecture / Ports & Adapters Pattern (PoC)

-This repository demonstrates my take on  Hexagonal architecture implementation in Java/Spring Boot application.
+This repository demonstrates how to implement Hexagonal architecture in Java/Spring Boot application.

 ## Table of Content